-Brazil’s far-right president visits CIA on first US visit
+Brazil’s far-right president visits CIA on first US trip

-WASHINGTON (AP) — The president of Brazil was planning to make a visit to CIA headquarters on his first official visit to the U.S.
+WASHINGTON (AP) — The president of Brazil visited CIA headquarters Monday on his first official trip to the U.S., an unusual move that reflects the country’s shift in leadership to a more pro-American stance.

-A son of President Jair Bolsonaro announced their visit to the CIA in Langley, Virginia.
-Eduardo Bolsonaro said in a tweet Monday that they planned to discuss “international themes” with what he called “one of the most respected intelligence agencies in the world.”
+President Jair Bolsonaro planned to discuss “international themes in the region” at the visit to headquarters in Langley, Virginia, according to his son, Eduardo, a Brazilian lawmaker accompanying him.

-Eduardo Bolsonaro is a lawmaker and is traveling with his father.
-The CIA declined comment.
+Eduardo Bolsonaro described the CIA as “one of the most respected intelligence agencies in the world,” in a tweet that was likely to raise eyebrows back home in Brazil, where the U.S. and its spy services have been regarded with suspicion in recent years.

 Most Read Nation & World Stories